 An applicant can request this funding preference if their project focuses on primary care and wellness and prevention strategies.
-This focus must be evident throughout the project narrative.
+You must include a brief justification (no more than 3 sentences) describing how your project focuses on primary care and wellness and prevention strategies in Attachment 12.

-If requesting a funding preference, please indicate which qualification is being met in the Project Abstract.
+If requesting a funding preference, please indicate which qualification is being met in the Project Abstract and Attachment 12.
 See page 41 of the HRSA SF-424 Application Guide.
-FORHP highly recommends that the applicant include this language: "Your organization name is requesting a funding preference based on gualification X. County Y is (in a designated HPSA; or in a MUC/MUP; or is focusing on primary care and wellness and prevention strategies."
+HRSA highly recommends that the applicant include this language: "Applicant organization name is requesting a funding preference based on gualification X. County Y is (in a designated HPSA; or in a MUC/MUP; or is focusing on primary care and wellness and prevention strategies)."

 If a funding preference is requested, documentation of funding preference must be placed in Attachment 12.
 (Please label documentation as "Proof of Funding Preference Designation/Eligibility.")
-If the applicant does not provide appropriate documentation in Attachment 12, the applicant will not receive the funding preference.